Estimation of Local Average Treatment Effect by Data Combination: Existing Methods

 \subsection{Direct Least Squares Estimation}

 We can apply \emph{the direct least squares (DLS)} method \cite{yamane} originally proposed for ATE estimation under complete compliance.
-Motivated by the drawbacks of the separate estimation, the DLS directly estimates $\mu(\bm{X})$ only in one step, which is advantageous not only in performance but also in computational efficiency.
+Motivated by the drawbacks of the separate estimation, the DLS directly estimates $\mu(\bm{X})$, which is advantageous not only in performance but also in computational efficiency.

 The following theorem corresponds to Theorem 1 in \cite{yamane}. \begin{theorem} Assume $\nu\in L^2$, where $L^2:=\left\{f:\mathcal{\bm{X}}\mapsto\mathbb{R}\left|E[f(\bm{X})^2]<\infty\right.\right\}$ in addition to Assumption \ref{as:regime} and \ref{as:standard}.
 Furthermore, define $H_f(\bm{X}):=\pi(\bm{X})f(\bm{X})-\nu(\bm{X})$.
 Then, $\mu$ is equal to the solution of the following least squares problem: